ecoli-hit/ecoli-hit.github.io/_pages/about.md

 ## Experience
 + teaching assistant
-  + COMP2008 Principles of Computer Composition
+  + COMP2008 Digital Logic Design

 ## Miscellaneous
 + [Prof. Xuebo Liu](https://sunbowliu.github.io/) is an exceptionally outstanding mentor who has provided me with invaluable assistance in my research endeavors.
 He has guided me in developing systematic research habits and has been a guiding light throughout my research journey.